hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 You can also specify the language of your page by adding the `lang` attribute to the `html` element.

 Add the `lang` attribute with the value `en` to the opening `html` tag to specify that the language of the page is English.

+## Step 41

+All pages should begin with `<!DOCTYPE html>`.
+This special string is known as a *declaration* and ensures the browser tries to meet industry-wide specifications.

+`<!DOCTYPE html>` tells browsers that the document is an HTML5 document which is the latest version of HTML.

+Add this declaration as the first line of the code.